awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwrshell.md

 **To start a remote PowerShell session on your file system**

-1. Connect to a compute instance that has network connectivity with your file system as a user that is a member of the file system administrators group\.
+1. Connect to a compute instance that has network connectivity with your file system as a user that is a member of the delegated FSx Administrators Group that you chose when provisioning the file system\.

 1. Open a Windows PowerShell window on the compute instance\.